nwarder/exercises/drip-campaign-ui.md

 You will be creating an interactive UI for building a drip campaign.

-You have two hours to design and build as much as you can.
+You have 90 minutes to design and build as much as you can.
 Feel free to leverage any technologies, libraries, frameworks you'd like; in fact we encourage you to use anything that will let you build faster.

-After two hours, you will demonstrate the following:
+After 90 minutes, you will demonstrate the following:
-* What you have accomplished
+* What you have accomplishedt
 * Your thought process during design and build
 * What it would take to finish what you started